Company is/Company areNovember 11, 2013

 One of the issues is that entities such as companies don’t ‘do’ things—it’s the people inside them who take actions.
 Implicit in many phrases like ‘Acme is/are…’ is that you’re really referring to the people inside the organisation who are making the decisions, taking the actions, making the things, doing the stuff, etc. But we typically don’t use phraseology like ‘The staff of Acme is/are…’ and instead we just substitute the entity’s name without explicitly mentioning the people.

-About ‘who’ versus ‘that’: One school of thought is that a legal entity such as a company is not a person, so it cannot take ‘who’ and therefore must take ‘that’ or ‘it’.
+About ‘who’ versus ‘that’: One school of thought is that a legal entity such as a company is not a person [Update July 2014: The US Supreme Court decision regarding Hobby Lobby seems to turn that over], so it cannot take ‘who’ and therefore must take ‘that’ or ‘it’.
 See the references below for more on this.

 Bottom line: This is no ‘right’ answer.
 Language and its usage evolves over time and across geographic areas, sometimes very quickly.
 What sounds right to one person may well sound wrong to another, even if they were educated under the same system but a few years apart.
 The main thing is to be consistent WITHIN your document, no matter which variation you choose to use.

 (And because you want to know my preference, it would be ‘Acme is…’ as that construction sounds better to my ear—and it follows the advice of the Australian Style Manual.
 Of course, I might try to reword the sentence to avoid the issue altogether ;-) )

 - Collective nouns – are they singular or plural?: http://www.quickanddirtytips.com/education/grammar/collective-nouns